Music at the Skylark Federation

 We ensure that children have access to a variety of music performances and activities throughout the year, with opportunities for all pupils to take part.
 These include: Weekly singing assemblies, Christmas performances, Y6 Productions, extra-curricular clubs, and the opportunity to take part in ‘Voice in a Million’ choir at Wembly.

-Children across the Skylark Federation have access to a variety of peripatetic music lessons and music opportunities including visiting musicians and music workshops organised by individual schools.
-Skylark Federation schools have a variety of tuned and untuned percussion instruments for the children to use in their lessons to support their learning.
-All Skylark schools access ‘Sing Up’ music resources to support classroom learning and singing assemblies.
+Children across our school have access to a variety of peripatetic music lessons and music opportunities including visiting musicians and music workshops.
+We have a variety of tuned and untuned percussion instruments for the children to use in their lessons to support their learning and we access ‘Sing Up’ music resources to support classroom learning and singing assemblies.

 ‘Create’ Project

-During the summer term, all children in the Skylark Federation complete a ‘Create’ project with a Music and Arts focus across the two Summer terms.
-This is based on Jonathan Lear’s Discover, Explore and Create curriculum model.
+During the summer term, all pupils complete a ‘Create’ project with a Music and Arts focus across the two Summer terms.
 The Music focus of this project ensures that all children learn about the different components of music theory; have opportunities to improvise, compose and perform; and have access to live music experiences.
 Children are encouraged to complete detailed analysis of different pieces of music, focusing on musical structure and the impact of music on its audience.
-The progression of these sessions are designed in line with the National Curriculum Music objectives for KS1 and KS2.
+The progression of these sessions have been designed in line with the National Curriculum Music objectives for KS1 and KS2.

 Impact